graalvm/workshops/vscode-tools-for-micronaut/README.md

 * [MS Extension Pack for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack).
 * [Tools for Micronaut® Framework](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.micronaut-tools).

-You can either install directly from within the VS Code marketplace, links above, or through the extensions activity view within VS Code.
+You can install it directly from within the VS Code marketplace, using the links above, or through the extensions activity view within VS Code.

 ## Create a Micronaut Application

 We start this lab by creating a simple Micronaut application and seeing how our tooling can progressively support us in adding features to it.
 We will also see how easy it is to run and interact with our application using the Tools for Micronaut, but the first step is to create an application.
 Let's do that now.

-An application can be created using the `Micronaut Launch: Create Micronaut Project` action within the VS Code Command Pallette.
-The Command Pallette can be opened with:
+An application can be created using the `Micronaut Launch: Create Micronaut Project` action within the VS Code Command Palette.
+The Command Palette can be opened with:

 ![](images/RMIL_Technology_Laptop_Bark_RGB_50.png#input)
 ```